 Want to add some visual interest to your digital illustrations?
 Stroke pattern brushes make it easy to add texture to your designs and speed up the illustration process.
-Whether you want to create a geometric pattern or a more organic paint brush stroke pattern, you can use digital illustration programs, such as Procreate, to create a custom brush.
+Whether you want to create a geometric pattern or a more organic paint brush stroke pattern, you can use digital illustration programs, such as Procreate for iPad, to create a custom brush.
 Here’s how—plus a look at 10 examples of pattern strokes and brushes to inspire you.

 How to Make Stroke Patterns in Procreate

 You can create custom pattern brushes, including brush stroke pattern brushes, in several digital platforms, including Adobe Photoshop and Adobe Illustrator.
 However, in this tutorial, we will guide you through the steps to create pattern stroke brushes in Procreate.

 First, create a new custom canvas.
 Typically a square (like 12”x12”) works best, and make sure it’s set at 300 DPI.
 To create the pattern, you will start by filling in the center of the canvas with your desired shapes, whether it’s something abstract like brush strokes or physical objects, like strawberries.
 These first shapes you draw should not touch the edge of the canvas.

 Now that you have the middle portion of the pattern, you will modify it so it repeats seamlessly.

 First, open the layers toolbar and duplicate the layer with your drawing.
 Next, tap the selection tool and make sure you have magnetics enabled.
 Now, slide the drawing to the left until exactly half of it is off the canvas.
 (You should see a blue guide line appear, which will help you determine that the drawing is centered.)
 Then, repeat with the other layer to create the right side of the pattern.